NeymarEnjoyer/my-summer-in-markdown/README.md

 ## Favorite summer food
 My favorite thing to eat over summer was grilled chicken, its relatively low calorie with high protein and is always good when cooked right.
 ## Favorite movies and shows
 Over summer I spent time watching lots of shows and some movies, my favorites were SpongeBob, Dexter, and The boys.
 Those 3 are all some of my recent favorites spongebob isn't so recent but it'll always be top 3 for me.
-One good movie I watched was The End of Watch
+One good movie I watched was The End of Watch.